Home

 • Raw dairy products (if you can tolerate dairy)

-If you combine any of the food listed above with a healthy carbohydrate-rich food as an evening snack, you will provide your body with a good opportunity to produce enough serotonin to facilitate a good night's rest.
+If you combine any of the foods listed above with a healthy carbohydrate-rich food as an evening snack, your body should be able to produce enough serotonin to facilitate a good night's rest.

 What follows are some suggestions for healthy meals and snacks that combine a tryptophan-rich food with a carbohydrate-rich food: